Sabacc

+A game of Sabacc, played at Galaxy's Edge.

 Sabacc is a primarily fictional gambling card game, (with similarities to baccarat, blackjack, and poker — adding and subtracting numbered cards), originating from the Star Wars space opera franchise, where it is a common pastime of such characters as Han Solo and Lando Calrissian.
 The game is best known as the high-stake game played by Solo that won him his starship, the Millennium Falcon, from Lando.
 It has been described as "the most popular card game in the Star Wars galaxy."

-It debuted in the 1983 novel Lando Calrissian and the Mindharp of Sharu by L. Neil Smith, and has also been portrayed in a number of other works of the franchise, such as Solo: A Star Wars Story (2018), the first film to actually depict a sabacc game being played.
+It debuted in the 1983 novel Lando Calrissian and the Mindharp of Sharu by L. Neil Smith, and has also been portrayed in a number of other works of the franchise, such as Solo: A Star Wars Story (2018), the first film to actually depict a sabacc game being played, and Star Wars Outlaws (2024).
 The first sabacc ruleset was published in 1989; however, several other rule-sets have been published since 2015.
 While the game is commonly described as a card game, some variants are known to use dice.